For the Art History curriculum, click Here

 The Master and His Apprentices Hardcover Textbook and Softcover Teacher Guide

-The curriculum ties the artwork together with a Christian worldview through FOUR parts:
+Please view the sample pages to see how the curriculum ties the artwork together with a Christian worldview through FOUR parts:

 Part 1 – Chapter Introductions

 The chapter introductions are vital as they provide context for the artwork.
 This section not only highlights the changes in art and the artist’s station but also, depending on the period, covers political, social, economic, religious, geographical, scientific, or philosophical connections.
-Furthermore, this is where the biblical timeline or major events in Christianity are discussed and how these impacted the art of the time.
+Furthermore, this is where the biblical timeline or major events in Christianity are discussed.
+And how these impacted the art of the time.
 (A list of periods covered can be found here.)

-[This sample is from the second half of the introduction for “Chapter 14: Early Italian Renaissance,” which discusses the rise in humanistic thinking and religious errors in art during the 1400s.]
+[The above sample is from the second half of the introduction for “Chapter 14: Early Italian Renaissance,” which discusses the rise in humanistic thinking and religious errors in art during the 1400s.]

 Part 2 – Timelines

-[This sample is from the first half of the timeline for “Chapter 8: Ancient Rome.”
+[The above sample is from the first half of the timeline for “Chapter 8: Ancient Rome.”
 (A complete timeline combining all of the chapter timelines can be found in the Appendix.)]

 Part 3 – Individual Works or Artists